Running Payroll in Guyana: Employment Taxes & Setup

 Employer Tax Contributions

-Employers in Guyana are responsible for various tax contributions, including social security and income tax withholdings.
+Employers in Guyana are responsible for social security contributions.

 Tax Type Tax Rate